apollo-server-integrations/apollo-server-integration-aws-lambda/README.md

 ## Getting started

 Apollo Server runs as a part of your Lambda handler, processing GraphQL requests.
 This package allows you to easily integrate Apollo Server with AWS Lambda.
 This integration comes with built-in request handling functionality for ProxyV1, ProxyV2, and ALB events [with extensible typing](#event-extensions).
-Other custom integrations are able to be produced via a [Custom Handler](#custom-request-handlers) and submitted as a PR if others might find them valuable.
+You can also create your own integrations via a [Custom Handler](#custom-request-handlers) and submitted as a PR if others might find them valuable.

 First, install Apollo Server, graphql-js, and the Lambda handler package: